heche-psb/wgd/README.md

 VIB/UGent center for plant systems biology [Bioinformatics & evolutionary genomics group](https://www.vandepeerlab.org/)

-# `wgd` - simple command line tools for the analysis of ancient whole-genome duplications
+# `wgd v2` - a suite tool of WGD inference and phylogenetic dating

 `wgd` is a python package designed for the inference of ancient whole-genome duplication (WGD) events from genomic data.
 For the propose of illustrating both the principle and usage of `wgd`, we compile this step-by-step tutorial on how to seek evidence for a putative WGD event from a freshly obtained genomic data in hand.
 The primary theoretical elucidation is in the `Introduction` section.
 For readers who mainly want to learn the usage of `wgd`, skipping the `Introduction` section and starting right from the `Installation` section is also fine.
 Nevertheless, we recommend readers to spend some time on understanding the mechanism and considerations of how the Ks distribution becomes a widely used object to be used in detecting the signature of WGD events.
 This tutorial also serves as a corresponding code practice for a chapter of a soon-to-be published book.
 For those who are interested, we recommend turning to that book chapter for more detailed description and insightful discussions.